 - 1 small jalapeno pepper (optional), seeded and finely diced

 Heat the bacon in a large pot over medium heat, stirring occasionally until crisp.
 Reserve 2 tablespoons for garnish, leaving the rest of it (and the rendered fat) in the pot.
 Add the butter, thyme, garlic, onions, and bay leaf.
-Cover the pot and cook, stirring occasionally, until the onions are soft, about 6 minutes.
+Cover the pot and cook, stirring occasionally over medium heat, until the onions are soft, about 6 minutes.
 Add the corn, milk (jalapenos, if using) and potatoes.
 Bring to a boil, cover and reduce to low.
 Simmer until the potatoes are tender, about 25 minutes.

 Discard the bay leaf.
 Partially puree the chowder either with an immersion (stick) blender, or by taking about a cup of the chowder and pureeing it in a blender or food processor until smooth.
 Add it back to the rest of the soup, and stir to combine.
 Season with salt and pepper to taste.
 Serve with the bacon garnish, and enjoy.

-- 1/4 cup (1/2 stick) butter
+- 1/4 cup toasted pine nuts

-- 1 large onion, finely chopped
+- 1 large onion, chopped

 - 4 large garlic cloves, chopped

-- 8 cups winter squash (about 3 pounds), peeled and cut into 1″ pieces (feel free to mix and match your squash, and/or substitute pumpkin)
+- 8 cups winter squash (about 3 pounds), peeled and cut into 1″ pieces (feel free to mix and match your squash-acorn and butternut work well, and/or substitute pumpkin)